Table of Contents

 OR,

-For people with the black screen problem or Guro Meditation error, change the operating system version from macOS 10.13 High Sierra (64-bit) or macOS 10.12 Sierra (64-bit) to just the Mac OS X (64-bit).
-If the error persists, switch the Video Memory Size to 128 MB from the Virtual machine settings.
-This is a significant issue with most of the users.
+For people with the black screen problem or Guro Meditation error, change the operating system version from macOS 10.13 High Sierra (64-bit) or macOS 10.12 Sierra (64-bit) to just Mac OS X (64-bit).
+If the error persists, switch the Video Memory Size to 128 MB from the Virtual Machine settings.
+This is a significant issue for most users.

-This version of Mac OS X is not supported on this platform Reason: Iloveapple
+5. This version of Mac OS X is not supported on this platform.
+Reason: Iloveapple

-Make sure Virtualization Technology (VT) is enabled from BIOS.
+Make sure Virtualization Technology (VT) is enabled in the BIOS.

 error: VBoxManage setextradata “OSX” “VBoxInternal/Devices/smc/0/Config/DeviceKey” “ourhardworkbythesewordsguardedpleasedontsteal(c)AppleComputerInc” and you are stuck at appleKeyStore: operation failed (pid:30 sel:7 ret:e00002c2 ‘-536870206’)